reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 This error indicates that a `switch` statement was supplied with a value that is not a `Data` instance.

-For example, the code below expects a `Maybe` type, but is erroneously provided with an `UInt`:
+For example, the code below expects a `Maybe` type, but is erroneously provided with a `UInt`:

 ```reach
 const f = (mx) => {